-Accordingly, instructors may either provide copies of these short stories or direct students to make their own copies without violating copyright law.
+Accordingly, instructors can either provide copies of these short stories or have students make their own copies without violating copyright law.

 This workbook, on the other hand, is published under a Creative Commons "Attribution - Non-Commercial - ShareAlike" license.
 You are absolutely free to use, edit, revise, and reprint these materials for all non-commercial purposes.